Updates

 What is the total live storage capacity of reservoirs monitored by the Central Water Commission?

-Article 48A of the Constitution of India directs the State to protect and improve the environment, including water resources.
+Article 48A of the Indian Constitution, a Directive Principle, mandates the State to protect and improve the environment, including water resources.

-What are the main causes of reservoir capacity decline in India?
+What are the primary causes of declining reservoir capacity in India?

-Main causes include siltation due to sediment deposition, catchment area degradation from deforestation and mining, encroachment and urbanisation reducing storage area, and climate variability affecting replenishment.
+Key causes include siltation due to sediment deposition, catchment area degradation from deforestation and mining, encroachment and urbanisation reducing storage space, and climate variability affecting inflows.

-How does Australia’s Murray-Darling Basin Plan differ from India’s water management?
+How does India’s water governance compare with Australia’s Murray-Darling Basin management?

 Contact Us